MAKEroanoke/makeroanoke.org/site/content/_posts/2025-11-14-free-maker-mini-make-a-resistor-out-of-graphite.md

 This class is suitable for beginners, and is recommended for ages 12 and up.
 All minors must be accompanied by an adult.

-Seating is limited, so please RSVP to save your seat!
+Seating is limited, so please [RSVP to save your seat on the Meetup Event](https://www.meetup.com/make-roanoke/events/311992716/?eventOrigin=attendee_list)!